Build a Homemade Alcohol Stove

 A bit about the author:

 I’m a retired web developer (amongst other things) who has taken up travel writing as a hobby.
 Due to injuries I am very limited as to how much I can carry, so the less weight and hassle the better.
-Visit the Torndot Site where you can learn more and find some of the obscure places I go to for the blog posts.
-My main theater of operation is the UK and Europe.
+Visit the Simian Circles Site, where you can learn more and find some of the obscure places I go to in the UK and Europe.

 True adventures are those we do not plan.
 They take place, usually while we are on-route to something else.
 More often than not, we look back on that time quite differently than when going through it.
-The destination, is only part of the journey.- Graefyl
+The destination, is only part of the journey.– Ted Hawkins

 Ever built your own alcohol stove?
 Share your experiences with lightweight travel gear in the backpacker forums!

 Unsealed homemade alcohol stoves can be unsafe if used in the wrong hands.
 If you build and use one, as a result of this article, do so at your own risk.
-Graefyl and Startbackpacking.com are not responsible for your construction and/or usage of the burner!
+Ted Hawkins and Startbackpacking.com are not responsible for your construction and/or usage of the burner!